owen-it/laravel-auditing-doc/general-settings.md

 # General settings
 You can change the package's core behavior by changing the configuration file.
 Available settings are:

-* Specify the model used for authenticating user.
 * Specify a different database connection for audit.
 * Specify the table name for the audit records.
 (When using DatabaseAuditor)
 * Decide whether audit should be performed or not when execution is done from the console.